NYUAppSec/appsec_hw3/README.md

 the Prometheus setup!
 While there is some monitoring there, there is no Prometheus service to collect the information that's being exposed on the site.

-In this section of the assignment you will be fixing this situation by removing problematic monitoring done using Prometheus' python client, and expanding the reasonable monitoring with a few more metrics.
-Then you will create a Prometheus pod and service for Kubernetes so it can monitor your application.
+In this section of the assignment, you will be fixing this situation by removing problematic monitoring done using Prometheus' python client, and expanding the reasonable monitoring with a few more metrics.
+Then you will create a Prometheus pod and service for Kubernetes, so it can monitor your application.

-Specifically, in this part you must:
+Specifically, in this part, you must:

 ### Part 2.1: Remove unwanted monitoring.